EN1ONe/WindowsAppSDK/dev/VSIX/README.md

 #### Manual VSIX Installation

-For testing the packaged VSIX:
+For testing the packaged Standalone VSIX:

+> **Important**: The Standalone VSIX is for testing purposes only.
+End users receive the Component VSIX that ships with Visual Studio.

 ```powershell
 # Navigate to build output